Skip to main content

 • BigQuery API & Cloud Resource Manager API

-• Object Storage Bucket (dedicated to Cargo)
+• Cloud Storage bucket (dedicated to Cargo)

-• Service Account
+• Service Account with appropriate permissions

 If you have an existing BigQuery project and technical knowledge, you may skip any steps you’ve already completed.